Best Ovulation Tracker Apps in 2026

 Ovia Health

-Like Ovia's pregnancy tracker, the fertility app is often available free through employer health benefits.
-The transition to Ovia Pregnancy is seamless once you conceive.
-The data logging is more granular than Flo or Clue but less complex than Fertility Friend.
+The app is often available through employer health benefits, and it can transition into Ovia Pregnancy after conception.
+Its logging is more detailed than simple prediction apps but less complex than Fertility Friend.

 What's good